 Agency vs in-house

-An in-house marketing role, essentially means that you are employed by and represent one company.
+An in-house marketing role essentially means that you are employed by and represent one company.
 You’ll get to know everything about the business and its clients, enabling you to devote all of your efforts to promoting your employer’s brand and products/services.
 You’ll likely get to experience a variety of channels when working in-house and be responsible for making marketing decisions.
-Working in an in-house marketing role will generally mean you work shorter hours than your agency counterparts and have more structure while also allowing you to have an insight into the ‘end result’ of your marketing efforts.
-You’ll also have more exposure to the other business functions and understand where your role sits within the larger business structure.
+Working in an in-house marketing role will generally mean having more exposure to the other business functions and understanding where your role sits within the larger business structure.

 B2B vs B2C

-B2B marketing focuses on selling their company’s products/services to other businesses.
-Whereas B2C marketers sell their business’s products/services directly to the customer.
+B2B marketing focuses on selling the company’s products/services to other businesses, whereas B2C marketers sell their business’s products/services directly to the customer.

 Which marketing career path is right for me?